dongryphon/PlaceboJS/README.md

  - Blazing performance!
 No library is faster!
 Period.
  - Minimal footprint!
 No library is smaller!
  - Minimal learning curve!
- - Beta testers report that version 2 is twice as benefial to their apps!
+ - Beta testers report that version 2 is twice as beneficial to their apps!

 ## Upgrades